maximveligan/nes_emu/README.md

 ## Usage
 To run the emulator, install cargo and the rust compiler.
 SDL2 is also required to use my frontend.
 To start the emulator, go into the NES directory and run `cargo run --release <PATH TO ROM>`.

+### Tests
+Currently, the emulator passes a variety of tests but fails at some of the more accurate tests.
+Most notable, it passes nestest, and most of the PPU tests.
+It fails at the vblank and nmi timing tests by a few cycles, and fails at some of the more obscure sprite 0 hit behaviours.
+Currently, you can run `cargo test` to run nestest, assuming you have nestest.nes in the correct directory.
+Place it under `./nes_test_roms/others/nestest.nes` to have it configured correctly.

 ## Config
 The default config can be found under config.toml.
 - pixel_scale: This field choses how many actual on screen pixels should be used per NES pixel